 Adding a name to the subject line also increased recipients’ engagement at MercadoLibre and Stanford.
-However, offering a discount only increased the number of leads when an email was personalized.
+And at the test-prep company, offering a discount increased the number of leads only when an email was personalized.

 The findings suggest that personalizing emails benefits marketers significantly, even when the content is not particularly informative—because the personalization leads to greater consumer “processing” of the advertising messages.